Ford posts higher profit but faces pressure in U.S

 Citi analyst Itay Michaeli said the pricing declines for the industry tended to hit small and mid-size cars and small crossover vehicles.
 However, pricing remains strong for larger SUVs and pickup trucks for now, he added.

-In fact, Buckingham Research Group analyst Joseph Amaturo in a research note urged investors to sell Ford shares, saying increased downtime for the F-150 launch could reduce North American pretax profit by $800 million this year.

-Ford Chief Financial Officer Bob Shanks declined to discuss the financial impact of the truck changeover, but added the launch was largely the reason for the operating profit decline the company has forecast in North America.
-He added 2014 would be an "atypical year" for Ford due to the product introductions and uncertain South American economies.

-For the fourth quarter, Ford reported a wider-than-expected loss of $126 million for South America, compared with a year-earlier profit.
-Its $571 million loss in Europe, though smaller than in the previous year, was still wider than analysts had expected.
+Ford reported a wider-than-expected loss of $126 million for South America, compared with a year-earlier profit.
+Its $571 million loss in Europe, though smaller than the previous year, was still wider than analysts had expected.
 Earnings in Asia Pacific Africa surged more than 170 percent to $106 million.

 BUSY YEAR